 Once the stock has been brought into the shed, it will be a natural mixture of heights, girths and viability.
-The Sales Team will have indicated the grading specification on the order and Keith ensures that his team selects plants within that range.
+The Sales Team will have indicated the grading specification on the order and Ryan ensures that his team selects plants within that range.
 It is normal for a frame of trees to have grown between 10-60 cm and a split grade between 20-40cm and 40-60cm is the preferred specification for the graders, but they will adjust the specification to the customer’s needs.
 Each species is tightly packed in bundles of 15 plants using black film to retain moisture and protect the roots from damage.

-Scott is very often the public face of Alba Trees as he has been our driver for almost 20 years.
+Scott is very often the public face of Alba Trees as he has been our driver for over 20 years.
 He will deliver almost anywhere in the UK, including up forest roads, and has a well-earned reputation as being both friendly and helpful.

 After Sales Service